PipedreamHQ/pipedream/docs/docs/troubleshooting/README.md

 [Paid plans](https://pipedream.com/pricing) can [increase their queue size up to {{$site.themeConfig.MAX_WORKFLOW_QUEUE_SIZE}}](/workflows/concurrency-and-throttling/#increasing-the-queue-size-for-a-workflow) for a given workflow.

 ### Credit Budget Exceeded

-Credit Budgets are configurable limits on your credit usage at the account or organization level.
+Credit Budgets are configurable limits on your credit usage at the account or workspace level.

 If you're receiving this warning on a source or workflow, this means your allocated Credit Budget has been reached for the defined period.